Munyagwa Mubarak Sserunga: Political career

 Munyagwa joined elective politics in 2011 and was elected Mayor of Kawempe Division under Forum for Democratic Change (FDC).
 He gained popularity for his vocal criticism of government policies and his participation in opposition-led protests such as the Walk to Work demonstrations in 2011.

 He was Member of Parliament for Kawempe South Constituency in Uganda's eleventh Parliament on a Forum for Democratic Change (FDC) he however lost his seat the 2021 general election to former journalist Bashir Kazibwe Mbaziira of the National Unity Platform.

 Munyagwa was elected the Chairperson of the Parliamentary Committee on Commissions, Statutory Authorities and State Enterprises (COSASE) in 2019, taking over from Abdu Katuntu.

+Munyagwa contested for presidency for the 2026 Uganda elections.

 Formation of Common Man's Party

 In February 2025, Munyagwa was sworn in as President of the Common Man's Party (CMP), a rebrand of the Uganda Economic Party.
 He announced plans to contest in the 2026 Ugandan presidential election.